Latin American School of Medicine: Mission

 The mission of ELAM is to make competent and cooperative doctors with the degree of Doctor of Medicine (M.D.), the degree required to practice as a physician across the Americas.
 The school prefers that its students come from the poorest communities with the intent of returning to practice in those areas in their countries.
 Initially only enrolling students from Latin America and the Caribbean, the school has become open to applicants from impoverished and/or medically underserved areas in the United States and Africa.
 As part of Cuban international cooperation, ELAM is also training 800 medical doctors from Timor-Leste.

 Recognition

 The Latin American School of Medicine is officially recognized by the Educational Commission for Foreign Medical Graduates (ECFMG) and the World Health Organization.
 It is fully accredited by the Medical Board of California.

 Scholarships

 The scholarship provides full tuition, dormitory housing, three daily meals in the campus cafeteria, textbooks in Spanish for all courses, a school uniform, bedding, and a monthly stipend of 46,000 Cuban pesos.
 According to the informal exchange rate reported by El Toque (which listed the U.S. dollar at approximately 492 pesos as of October 25, 2025), this amount is equivalent to about 94 U.S. dollars per month.

-Due to the wide gap between official and street exchange rates, many students seek informal ways to supplement this income in order to meet basic living needs.
-Although the student visa formally prohibits outside employment, enforcement of this regulation is limited.
-The scholarship does not cover travel or commuting expenses to and from school, although during the first three years of study all classes are within walking distance of the dormitories.

-In practice, living conditions in the dormitories can be challenging.
-Reports describe high rates of theft and limited water access, typically available only three times a day for 30 to 45 minutes at a time.
-Toilets lack running water, and bathroom floors are frequently wet and unsanitary, contributing to cases of athlete’s foot and other communicable conditions among students.
-Desks and seating areas in the common spaces are in disrepair.